 |L-Glutamine (pure pharmaceutical grade)||3g (3000mg)|

-Contains no inactives.
+Contains no inactive ingredients.

 Store in a cool dry place below 25°C. Keep out of the reach of children.

 Glutamine is the most abundant amino acid in the body and is essential in the functioning of many tissues in the body.
 Glutamine acts as an inter-organ nitrogen and carbon transporter.
-Tissues require glutamine for maintaining intestinal function, immune response, and amino acid homoestasis during times of severe stress.
-Glutamine is metabolised in the mitochodria and is important in providing metabolic fuel to lymphocytes, macrophages and fibroblasts.
+Tissues require glutamine for maintaining intestinal function, immune response, and amino acid homeostasis during times of severe stress.
+Glutamine is metabolised in the mitochondria and is important in providing metabolic fuel to lymphocytes, macrophages and fibroblasts.
 Glutamine is also used as a precursor in the manufacture of other amino acids, glucose, purines and pyrimidines, glutathione and glutamate.
 Following surgery or accidents one third of the nitrogen supplied for wound healing comes from glutamine.
 During physical exercise the body uses more glutamine than it produces.
 Its role as a carbon donor may explain its role as a “muscle food”.
 It seems to replenish glycogen stores and helps repair muscles after strenuous exercise leading to muscle growth.
 This can lead to muscle breakdown as the body tries to meet its glutamine requirements.
 The gastrointestinal (GI) tract is one of the largest users of glutamine.
 Depletion of glutamine can result in the atrophy, ulceration and necrosis of the intestinal epithelium.
 Glutamine’s GI benefits are also important in treating “leaky gut syndrome” and the associated allergies and possible arthritis associated with the syndrome.
 Since the GI cells undergo rapid division, glutamine is thought to prevent the GI damage caused by chemotherapy and radiation in cancer patients.
 Glutamine also helps protect the liver by its detoxifying action and by preventing fatty build up.
 Glutamine is an important source of fuel in the heart muscle as it is converted to glutamate, which then enters the Krebs cycle to create ATP, the bodies energy molecule.
 Glutamine plays an important role in balancing sugar in the blood stream.
 If sugar drops too low then glutamine can be catabolised to glucose in the liver.
-This is of great importance to people on calorie restricted diets and as a means to reduce sugar cravings.
+This is of great importance to people on calorie-restricted diets and as a means to reduce sugar cravings.
 Glutamine readily crosses the blood brain barrier where it is converted to glutamate or GABA.
 Some glutamate is also used for energy and some for the synthesis of glutathione and niacin.
 Glutamine is thus beneficial, by balancing various brain chemicals leading to improved memory, alertness and calmness as required.
 Glutamine also stimulates increased release of human growth hormone.

 Children under 12 years of age:

-– Mix into water or fruit juice.
+Mix into water or fruit juice.

 People with kidney and liver failure should exercise caution in using supplemental glutamine.
-Do not exceed recommended dosages unless on the advice of a health care provider.
-Do not use this product if you are allergic to any of the ingredients.
+Do not exceed recommended dosages unless on the advice of a healthcare provider.
+Do not use this product if you are hypersensitive (allergic) to any of the ingredients.
 If you are on any medication or suffering from any medical condition, it is advisable to seek medical advice before starting any new medicine, supplement or remedy.
 This medicine has not been evaluated by the Medicines Control Council.
 This medicine is not intended to diagnose, treat, cure or prevent any disease.

 Anticonvulsants: Theoretically glutamine, which is metabolised to the excitatory neurotransmitter glutamate, might antagonise the anticonvulsant effects of medicines taken for epilepsy, use with caution.